 This tutorial assumes that you are comfortable with creating a single variable data table.

 We’ll once again be looking at our Compound Interest example where you will be calculate what the amount you will receive at a certain interest rate after a specific period of time.
 You can also skip to the bottom of this post to download the example.

-Create a new excel file as shown in the screenshot above.
+Create a new excel file and lay it out as shown in the screenshot above.
+Alternatively, you can start with the excel file from our previous example.
 In cell A5, enter the formula

 A = P * (1 + r/n) ^ nt

 - P = principal amount (initial investment)